 St Kitts and Nevis real estate is very diversified and offers incredible opportunities.
 You can find beautiful villas and condos, luxurious resorts, boutique hotels, fancy apartments, and family houses.
 In order to buy Saint Kitts and Nevis property, several options are available for foreigners.

-You can apply for the Alien Landholding Licence, which costs 10% of the property value – required for all non-nationals wishing to buy property.
+You can apply for the Alien Landholding License, which costs 10 percent of the property value – required for all non-nationals wishing to buy property.

-Or you can buy a pre-approved property through the Citizenship by Investment program – the Alien Landholding Licence is not required in this case.
-You can either invest a minimum of $200,000 for at least seven years or purchase property as a single applicant, where an investment of at least $400,000 needs to be made.
+Or you can buy a pre-approved property through the Citizenship by Investment program – the Alien Landholding License is not required in this case.
+You can either invest a minimum of $400,000 either in an Approved Development or condominium unit.
+Alternatively, you can invest at least $800,000 in a single-family private dwelling.
+Your investment must be held for at least seven years.
 The program gives investors and their families the unique opportunity to receive a St Kitts and Nevis passport and travel to more than 140 countries visa-free.

 Frequently Asked Questions about the cost of living in St Kitts and Nevis